-- What information, technology, technical data, or services may be exported
+- What information, technology, technical data, or services may be exported.

-- Where the information or item is going
+- Where the information or item is going.

-- Who (individuals and entities) will receive the information, technology or technical data
+- Who (individuals and entities) will receive the information, technology, or technical data.

-- The end-use of the item or information (purpose for which the end-user will utilize it)
+- The end use of the item or information (purpose for which the end user will utilize it).

 The first step is to determine whether an exclusion, license exception, general license, or authorization is available under the regulations.
-UMB's export officers may request additional information regarding the equipment, software, and/or activities in question in order to make this determination.
+UMB's export officers may request additional information regarding the equipment, software, and/or activities in question to make this determination.
 At UMB, the fundamental research exclusion often applies.